 According to the Federal Reserve, the average business loan interest rate ranges from 2.54% to 7.02% at banks.
 However, commercial loan rates vary widely due to many factors, including loan type, credit history, and loan length.

-Lenders often offer many types of small-business loans, with rates varying from product to product.
+Commercial lenders often offer many types of small-business loans, with rates varying from product to product.
 The best interest rates often come from SBA loans which the U.S. Small Business Administration backs.
 SBA loan interest rates range from 5.50% to 8%.